-18 providers offer 212 broadband deals in Curran and Inver, from £19.99 a month and up to 1,600 Mbps.
+17 providers offer 216 broadband deals in Curran and Inver, from £20 a month (£40 after 12 months) and up to 1,600 Mbps.
 Typical measured speed is 108 Mbps down and 27 Mbps up, 7% above the UK download average.
+Full fibre is available to 88.1% of homes.

-Best value broadband deal in Curran and Inver, Mid and East Antrim (BT40)
+Best value broadband deal in Curran and Inver (BT40)

 £22.99/mo